project-chip/connectedhomeip/src/android/CHIPTool/README.md

 export JNI_INCLUDE_DIRS=$ANDROID_NDK_HOME/sysroot/usr/include
 ```

-Make sure that JAVA_HOME is set to correct path.
+Make sure that JAVA_HOME is set to the correct path.

 Note: Regardless of where JAVA_HOME points, always use the JNI headers from the
 Android NDK, and only include the top-most directory (include), not the system